Material Purchase Policy

 - The Construct will replace/swap items it deems were defective when sold.
 However, items damaged by the user will not be replaced.
 We cannot currently refund purchases, so those are final.

-- All purchased must be made by a Construct Lab Manager or the Director.
-Employees cannot purchase their own items!
+- All purchased must be made by a Construct Lab Manager.

 Free Parts And Materials Policy